gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 ## Configure a reverse proxy or load balancer SSL termination

-By default, Omnibus GitLab auto-detects whether to use SSL if `external_url` contains `https://` and configures NGINX for SSL termination.
+By default, Linux package installations auto-detect whether to use SSL if `external_url` contains `https://` and configures NGINX for SSL termination.
 However, if you configure GitLab to run behind a reverse proxy or an external load balancer, some environments may want to terminate SSL outside the GitLab application.